gigasquid/gigasquid.github.io/source/_posts/2013-11-02-embrace-and-reach.markdown

-Since everyone has their own experience synthesizing the world around them, there are many differing opinions on what we should continue to embrace and what we technologies and practices we should reach for.
+Since everyone has their own experience synthesizing the world around them, there are many differing opinions on what we should continue to embrace and what we technologies and practices should reach for.
 I humbly offer my thoughts on this based from my own perspective.

 ## Embrace: Agile Feedback